Working my way through mum's cookbook

 Looking back, I feel mum 'westernize' her Indian recipes if she altered them at all.

 Mary Edna D'Souza and Eric Dunstan Gomes married in Trivandrum, South India at a young age, straight out of college.
-Edna not knowing how to cook anything at all, embraced her culinary journey somewhat reluctantly at first.
+Edna not knowing how to cook anything at all, eyed her culinary journey ahead somewhat reluctantly at first.

 This picture below is of mum (second from left) with a group of her women friends who include a Dayak, a Malay, and two Chinese women.
 The ladies had come over to learn to cook a South Indian meal, and they all ended up in mum's closet trying on her sarees.

 The food at our dinner table reflected this new cultural shift for my parents.
 For us three daughters, it was normal to have dumplings from the corner stalls for a late weekend breakfast, laksa at the school canteen for lunch, finished off with an enamel bowl of shaved ice doused in sweet rose syrup (ice kacang).
 Dinner could then be something like meatloaf and mashed potatoes or fish and chips, or a classic nasi lemak.
 Apart from being addicted to tender morsels of steamed Malay coconut cakes from the local markets, our family also loved the traditional Aussie slices, cakes and fudges which mum would produce for birthday parties and school fetes.

 Mum had been born into a household eating traditional South Indian Christian food

 (think pork vindaloo and uppams), but also had access to western food which her army officer father would bring from the commissary, like tinned peaches, Kraft cheese, and ham.
 My father who had been brought up in Burma in a household that was made formal by a father who was a police officer during the British Raj, had eaten differently.
 Dad's palate was formed by the milder Burmese curries and balachaung, also mixed in with some of the bland British fare of that era.